 When this feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
 To make your selection, press the "Rain Sensing" button on the touchscreen to select from on or off.
-Press the back arrow button on the touchscreen to return to the previous menu.

 • Hill Start Assist - If Equipped